Getting up or giving up? Find out how to avoid significant traps of working from home and stay focused, productive, and motivated for your job.

 Our employees’ experiences of working remotely

-For this blog post, we wanted to hear the employees’ work-from-home experience.
+For this blog post, we wanted to hear our employees’ work-from-home experience.
 We bring you a few that unite common opinions.

 “I didn’t let my workday be any different from the office.
 I forced myself to work without even thinking about any breaks, or doing random activities such as going to the store, watching series or going for a walk within working hours.”